vvalchev/supabase-multitenancy-rbac/README.md

 ## Limitations

 - Users can be assigned to only one tenant.
 - You cannot assign tenant admin (tenant_access) normally.
-You have to use database admin/superuser account for that.
+You have to use a database admin/superuser account for that.

 ## Custom Claims